Alonso-Lopez-1/CS171_AI_Project/README.md

-# CS171_AI_Project
+# Minesweeper AI
-Welcome to the AI Minesweeper Solver project!
+Welcome to the Minesweeper AI project!
 This repository contains a smart AI designed to solve the classic Minesweeper game.
 The solver uses advanced algorithms to make decisions and efficiently uncover the game board.

 # Features
 - Smart Decision-Making: The AI evaluates the board and makes strategic moves to minimize the risk of triggering mines.